 Pricing

 Taiga offers different plans based on the number of private projects and users.
 In most common cases, you’ll be able to use the service free of charge.
-If the volume of your private projects rises, you may have to pay from $19 to $99 per month.
+A premium plan with premium customer support will cost you $70 a month or $600 a year if you pay annually.

 6. Pivotal Tracker